Peter, your email address malfunctioned. Please try again.

-Intended for the then ('70s) popular 'home constructor' market and bearing an uncannily striking physical resemblance to the Texas Instruments SN760**N series (requests for data sheets for which have been received, are there any out there?
-Those below appear to match SN76013), the Sinclair Super IC-12 was one of these, the schematic for which is shown below
+Intended for the then ('70s) popular 'home constructor' market and bearing an uncannily striking physical resemblance to the Texas Instruments SN760**N series (requests for data sheets for which have been received, are there any out there?) the Sinclair IC-12 appears to match the SN76013, the internal schematic for which is shown below.

-Most significant for the author, as was common at this time, is the lack of protection circuitry, current limiting, clamps, etc. Service arrangements were offered for failed assembly attempts.
-A variety of 'add-on' circuits were suggested to increase versatility and were sold as kits.
+Sinclair must have known from the experience with the IC-10 and their 'optimistic' specs that expectation was not meeting reality and very probably wouldn't.
+Service arrangements for failed assembly attempts and breakdowns were offered but lessons weren't learned.
+The much later Spectrum computer had apparently 1 in 3 returned as non-functional, the only test facility after assembly being the customer.
+Most significant for the author, as was common at this time, is the lack of protection circuitry, current limiting, clamps, etc. A variety of 'add-on' circuits were suggested to increase versatility and were sold as kits.

-Other preamp suggestions were made although these ICs could be used with the Sinclair Project 60 (and later 80 preamp modules which preceeded the tiny Sinclair 2000/3000 integrated amplifiers).
+Other preamp suggestions were made although these ICs could be used with the Sinclair Project 60 (and later 80 preamp modules at about the same time as the tiny 2000/3000 integrated amplifiers).
 These included tone controls that could come before the IC or be integrated with it.
 A balance, volume control and input (DIN convention) switching completed a stereo layout.

-With the power supply (transformer 20V max >0.5A), all could be fitted into the plinth of a record-player, typically a Garrard SP25 mk3.
-With a Goldring G800 cartridge and a pair of Wharfedale Lintons, this would have typified a (UK) first 'hi-fi'.
-With, usually, a lack of screening and the low sensitivities at high impedances mains hum and RF break-through could prove problematic.
+With the power supply (transformer 20V max >0.5A), all could be fitted into the plinth of a record-player, typically a Garrard SP25 or similar.
+With a Goldring G800 cartridge and a pair of Wharfedale Dentons, this would have typified a (UK) first DIY 'hi-fi'.
+With, usually, a lack of screening and the low sensitivities at high impedances mains hum, RF break-through and switch noise could prove problematic.
 Similarly, a hotspot in a plinth (mains transformer) could warp a record left on it if ventilation wasn't considered.
 The addition of a ramped regulator in this kind of situation reduces hum, crosstalk and switch-on thumps, giving quite acceptable performance.
 An example is shown below (reduce output voltage for IC-12).

-The very informative construction manual suggested other applications, such as a Wien-bridge oscillator, bridge (doubling the output voltage swing) and DC amplifiers.
+The usual very informative construction manual (one positive Sinclair feature despite inevitable errors) suggested other applications, such as a Wien-bridge oscillator, bridge (doubling the output voltage swing) and DC amplifiers.

-For best results using this configuration; ensure a very low impedance between both ICs' earth returns, use 1% resistors in feedback networks (2 x 100R & 3 x 27k, match 100µF caps), select load to draw <1A maximum and set offset pot for minimum voltage across load with input shorted.
+For best results using this configuration; ensure a very low impedance between both ICs' earth returns, use 1% resistors in feedback networks (2 x 100R & 3 x 27k, match 100µF caps), select load and then supply voltage to draw <1A maximum (the seemingly crucial issue with these ICs) and set offset pot for minimum voltage across load with input shorted.

 The heatsinks from this type of IC could be removed from 'dead' ones and re-used for power transistors.
 A recent application used them for some class D ICs.